 What is your secret to success in the industry?

 Well, I don’t think there is any one secret, but there are some key ingredients.
 I think coupling repeatable systems and processes with a personal connection and really caring about my clients—having that intention as a compass for how I approach any transaction—goes a long way.

 With dual citizenship in the USA and EU, how do you take both a local and international approach to marketing properties?

-I definitely tailor my marketing campaign so there is a strong push at the local, national and global levels.
-The basic story on the duel citizenship thing is that I am a first generation American born in Hermosa Beach; my parents moved to the States from France and Italy in the 60s (before they met each other in Redondo Beach).
+I definitely tailor my marketing campaign so there is a strong push at the local, national, and global levels.
+The basic story on the dual citizenship thing is that I am a first-generation American born in Hermosa Beach; my parents moved to the States from France and Italy in the 60s (before they met each other in Redondo Beach).

 How do you help your clients realize their goals?

 The first step is simply sitting down with them and listening, really understanding what their goals are, not just on the surface, but also on a deeper level.
 Once I understand what is motivating my client, then it’s just a matter of aligning with their goals and leveraging my skills and contacts to help them achieve that goal in the most direct and efficient way possible.

 What sets your firm apart from others in the same industry?